v-scornell/MD-100T00-Windows10/Instructions/Labs/0602-Using Conditions to Control Access and Effective Permissions.md

 In this lab you will learn how to use conditions to dynamically control access to files based on specific criteria.

+### Prerequisites

+To following lab(s) must be completed before this lab:

+- 0601-Configuring and Managing Local and Share Permissions

 ### Scenario

 Members of the IT, Marketing, and Research departments all require access to file shares located on SEA-CL1, but require different permissions for the data they use.
 You've been instructed to create a new shared folder in E:\\Data named Research.
 The Research shared folder should only be accessible by users in the Research Department.
 The IT shared folder should only by accessible by employees located in the United States who are members of the IT Department.
 The Active Directory administrator has already configured Dynamic Access Control to allow for you to assign Department and Country based Claim Types to permissions on shared folders.